Ruskin changed lives.

 Bateman, M. A. and Grace Allen, The Ruskin Birthday Book (London: George Allen, 1883),

 A wonderful collection.
-Not really “selections” but, rather, “aphorisms,” extracted from throughout his works.
-One for every day of the year!
+Not really “selections,” but, rather, “aphorisms” extracted from throughout his works.
+One (sometimes two!) for every day of the year!
 (Marvelous for daily inspiration!)
 There is a story that, when the editors gave an early copy of their collection to Ruskin, he, convinced at the time that all his work had failed, was moved to tears.
-One can understand why, for the title page has been created with his deepest empathies in mind–surrounded by a gothic frame, the principal letters of the book’s title begin with beautiful medieval-style illuminated letters.
-At the bottom of the page the editors have included, as a frame for their entries, one of Ruskin’s finest quotes–from St. Mark’s Rest.
-It is emblematic of the 365 quotations on the interior (plus twelve longer passages to start each month!).
-I’ve reproduced the lines below.
+One can understand why, for, considering the title page alone, it is easy to see that it has been created with his deepest empathies in mind: surrounded by a gothic frame, the principal letters of the book’s title are presented using beautiful medieval-style illuminated letters.
+At the bottom of the page the editors have included, as a frame for their entries, one of Ruskin’s finest quotes–from St. Mark’s Rest (1880).
+Such loving framing is emblematic of the 365 daily quotations inside (plus twelve longer passages “introducing” each month!).
+I’ve reproduced those framing lines below.

 “[T]he only doctrine or system peculiar to me is the abhorrence of all that is doctrinal instead of demonstrable and of all that is systematic instead of useful, so that no true disciple of mine will ever be a “Ruskinian.”
 He will follow not me but the instincts of his own soul, and the guidance of its Creator.”

 Beever, Susanna, Frondes Agrestes: Readings in Modern Painters (London: George Allen, 1884).